andrei-ml/stochastic-rnn/atmospheric_regimes_modeling/README.md

 pip install scikit-learn xarray joblib pandas
 ```

-## Step 1: Data prepapration and preprocessing
+## Step 1: Data preparation and preprocessing

 Here we assume that the following data was downloaded in a dedicated folder (see the script contetns to modify the folder name):